ePages-de/epages-devportal/_posts/2019/2019-06-13-how-to-localize-software.md

 Embracing the technological possibilities for your localization can only facilitate and shorten your overall time spent.
 Now that you have provided everything for the translators and localization managers, you can focus on other tasks while they work their magic.

-## Revision and Iterations of Your Localized Content
+## Revision and iterations of your localized content

 Once your content has been localized according to your instructions and terminology, it is critical to ensure the quality of the produced content in its localized version.
 Put another way, there needs to be serious proofreading and revision.